Sanctioned by the Florida BBQ Association

-11. JUDGING – FBA sanctioning allows for blind judging only.
-Entries will be submitted in an approved container, with NO garnish, or decorating of any kind.
+11. JUDGING.
+FBA sanctioning allows for blind judging only.
+Entries will be submitted in an approved container with NO garnish or decorating of any kind.
 Only the entry to be judged is allowed in the container.
 Marking of any kind will disqualify the entry.
-Each entry will be judged on PRESENTATION, TASTE / FLAVOR, and TENDERNESS / TEXTURE.
+Each entry will be judged on PRESENTATION, TASTE, and TENDERNESS.
 Meat may be sauced or un-sauced.
-A minimum of 8 separate and identifiable portions must be submitted.
+A minimum of 8 portions must be submitted.

-13. DISQUALIFICATION – An entry can be disqualified by the FBA Representative only.
+13. DISQUALIFICATION.
+An entry can be disqualified by the FBA Lead Representative only.
 An entry can be disqualified for any of the following reasons:

 b) There is anything in the box besides the meat.

-c) There are not a minimum of 8 separate and identifiable portions.
+c) There is not a minimum of eight (8) portions.

 d) There is evidence of blood such that the meat is uncooked.